Gurucharanroyal/Portfolio/README.md

    - Go to your repo settings → Pages → Source → Choose `main` and `/root` → Save

 ## 📬 Contact
 If you'd like to connect or have feedback, feel free to reach out!
-- Email: your-email@example.com
 - LinkedIn:(https://www.linkedin.com/in/guru-charan-royal-3b1761316/)
 ⭐ If you like this project, give it a star!